WG 9: Flexibility Markets

 Isgan_v1

-To enrich and disseminate participant’s understanding of flexibility market design
+To enrich and disseminate participant’s understanding of the flexibility market design

 Isgan_v1

-To create and curate an evidence base all can draw upon to support decision making in the flexibility market space
+To create and curate an evidence base that everyone can draw upon to support decision-making in the flexibility market

 Isgan_v1

-To further the debate on best practice in market design
+To further the debate on the best practices for market design

 Tasks